8 Frequently Asked Questions about Dance Costumes

 1. How do I choose the best style & color for me?

-1. Does the design work for my body type and can I easily move in it?
+1. Does the design complement my body type, and can I move comfortably in it?

-2. Does the color harmonizes well with my natural coloring and is suitable for the dance floor?
+2. Does the color harmonize with my natural coloring and stand out well on the dance floor?

-3. Does the style bring out my personality and suit my personal expression?
+3. Does the style reflect my personality and support my personal expression?

-If you are unsure how to answer any of those questions, you are always welcome to contact me for personal Color, Style and PSE (Personal Style Expression) Consultation.
+If you’re unsure how to answer any of these questions, I’m here to help.
+You’re always welcome to contact me for a personalized Color, Style, and Personal Style Expression Consultation.

 1. What is the best color to choose for a dance dress?